11.10.4 Module Quiz - Ipv4 Addressing: Exact Answer & Steps

 Why It Matters / Why People Care

 If you can’t tell the difference between a host address and a broadcast address, you’ll end up sending traffic into the void.
-In practice, that means a printer that never prints, a server that can’t be reached, or a whole subnet that collapses because of a mis‑configured router Which is the point..
+In practice, that means a printer that never prints, a server that can’t be reached, or a whole subnet that collapses because of a mis‑configured router Practical, not theoretical..

 How It Works (or How to Do It)